paulatcalaxy/CreatorApplicationWhitelists/README.md

 Importantly, it must be possible for an application to be removed from a Creator's whitelist when appropriate - as determined by the Creator.

+Each Creator will have their own Application Whitelist with potentially a unique list of approved applications - though there is likely to be much overlap.

 ## Specification

 A Creator's 'application whitelist' will manifest as a JSON file on Hedera's file service.
 It is by creating and updating this file that a Creator will manage their application whitelist.
+If an application is listed in a Creator's whitelist, then Fans can interpret that to mean that the application is approved to sell assets or services of the Creator.

 It is by viewing the contents of this file (or otherwise be presented with some UI indicator of an application being there listed) that Fans will be able to determine the authenticity of applications.